-As first reported in Politico, Ryan told his “closest confidants” that his current term as Speaker of the House will be his last, and that “In recent interviews with three dozen people who know the speaker—fellow lawmakers, congressional and administration aides, conservative intellectuals and Republican lobbyists—not a single person believed Ryan will stay in Congress past 2018.”
+According to a December 2017 report by Politico, Ryan told his “closest confidants” that his current term as Speaker of the House will be his last, and that “in recent interviews with three dozen people who know the speaker—fellow lawmakers, congressional and administration aides, conservative intellectuals and Republican lobbyists—not a single person believed Ryan will stay in Congress past 2018.”

-That said: The Hill noted that such speculations have been flying for months, and Ryan denies them all.
+That said, The Hill noted that such speculations have been flying for months, and that Ryan has denied them all.

-3. His Wife Janna was a Lobbyist and Tax Attorney
+1. His Wife Janna Was a Lobbyist & a Tax Attorney

-Today, however she is a stay-at-home mother.
+These days, Janna is a stay-at-home mom.
 She met Paul (who is a year younger than she is) at her 30th birthday party.
-The couple married the following year, in 2000.
+The couple married the following year.

 In May 2016, Breitbart reported that Ryan’s three kids attend a Catholic school attached to the parish where Ryan himself once served as altar boy.